-1950s Cold War era: Red Scare communist purging activity continued into the Cold War years of the 1950s, with the in-famous McCarthy hearings that interrogated Hollywood entertainment figures.
-Protecting secrets and national security became a media sensation when former State Department official Alger Hess was convicted of perjury, physicist Klaus Fuchs was apprehended in 1950 for passing nuclear secrets to the Soviets, leading to the discovery, trail and execution of Ethel and Julius Rosenberg (Stone & Kuznick, 2013, pp. 230-235).
+Communist purging in the name of national security began after the Russian Revolution in 1917 (Brinson 2004; Donner 1981; Murray 1955; Storrs 2013) and continued into the 1950s with the famous McCarthy hearings that interrogated Hollywood entertainment figures.
+Protecting secrets and national security became a media sensation when former State Department official Alger Hess was convicted of perjury and physicist Klaus Fuchs was apprehended in 1950 for passing nuclear secrets to the Soviets, leading to the discovery and execution of Ethel and Julius Rosenberg (Stone & Kuznick, 2013, pp. 230-235).
 In 1956 Senator Joseph McCarthy was censured and investigations curtailed.
-To Hoover however, this appeared to be a setback on subversion control.
+To J.E.
+Hoover however, this appeared to be a setback on subversion control.
 Acting on his own, he began a secret FBI program called COINTELPRO to "disrupt, expose, discredit, and otherwise neutralize the United States Communist party and related organizations" (Halpern et.
 Al, 1976, p.
 112; Stone & Kuznick, 2013, pp. 235).
-COINTEPRO was used against Martin Luther King, John Lennon, anti-Vietnam War protestors and many others - a form of punishment for past political actions, without trail (Donner 1981, p.
+COINTEPRO was used against Martin Luther King, John Lennon, anti-Vietnam War protestors and many others; a form of punishment for past political actions, without trail (Donner 1981, p.
 20).